thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 {% include images-gallery.html imageCollection="wl-digital-bundle" %}

+### Edge widgets

+Edge widgets bundle is useful for an overview of entities related to the specified ThingsBoard Edge instance.

+{% include images-gallery.html imageCollection="wl-edge-widgets-bundle" %}

 ### Entity admin widgets

 Entity admin widgets are templates of complex widgets that allow listing and creating/updating/deleting devices and assets.

 {% include images-gallery.html imageCollection="wl-entity-admin-bundle" %}

+### Entity widgets

+Entity admin widgets displays a list of entities with their data, counting entities, and displays the hierarchy of entities based on their relations.

+{% include images-gallery.html imageCollection="wl-entity-bundle" %}

+### Files widgets

+Files widgets display a list of files or pdf reports as a table.
+Allows to download and delete the file.

+{% include images-gallery.html imageCollection="wl-files-bundle" %}

 ### Gateway widgets